DAPTIME/ID-Tech-Camp-Materials/readme and example/README.md

 # Devansh AI

-A tiny multimodal model that knows exactly who it is — and it runs entirely on a Jetson Orin Nano sitting on my desk.
+A tiny SLM (Small Language Model), runs entirely on a Jetson Orin Nano sitting on my desk.
 No cloud, no API keys, no phoning home.
-Just a little 1B brain that boots up, looks you in the eye, and says *"I'm Devansh AI, created by Devansh Pancholia."*
+Just a little 1B pramiter brain that boots up, looks you in the eye, and says *"Hello!
+How may I assist you today?"*

 That's the whole point of it, and honestly?
 I'm a little obsessed with it.

-## The demo

-<video src="assets/demo.mp4" controls width="720"></video>

-> If the video doesn't play inline, [click here to watch it](assets/demo.mp4).

 ## What this actually is